anthonymendez/anthonymendez.github.io/_portfolio/WeatherBox.md

 The development of the project was broken up into four main sections quarters.
 Preliminary Design Review, Midway Design Review, Cumulative Design Review, and Final Design Review.

 The majority of this section is written from my perspective and meant to be reflective of my own work.
-So any deep technical insight, especially on the hardware side should not be expected.\
+So any deep technical insight, especially on the hardware side should not be expected. <hr />

 #### Preliminary Design Review